Learn more »

 - Michele Dunne, Senior Associate at the Carnegie Endowment for International Peace

-- Shadi Hamid, Director of Research at the Brookings Doha Center and Fellow at the Saban Center for Middle East Policy at the Brookings Institution
+- Shadi Hamid, Fellow with the Project on U.S. Relations with the Islamic World at the Saban Center for Middle East Policy at the Brookings Institution

 - Steven Heydemann, Special Advisor at U.S. Institute of Peace and Research Associate Professor at Georgetown University